jvo203/fits_web_ql/README.md

 an alternative network interface (only needed to make the local version run in a quasi-server mode)

 cargo run --release -- --interface 0.0.0.0

+an alternative home directory (FITS data storage)

+cargo run --release -- --home /a/path/to/your/FITS/files